jbloomAus/SAELens/scripts/ansible/README.md

 Then run specific tags with the --tags flag

 ### TODO
-    - Use `typer` to make job creation a step-by-step process and available via command line
+    - use containers to simplify instance configuration
+    - use 'typer' on `cache_activations.py` and `train_sae.py`
+    - split into different playbooks, roles
+    - don't use 777 permissions
 	- AWX server for GUI monitoring jobs
     - Automatically pull the latest AMI using Ansible